Isomorphism between Jacobi forms of index $D_{2n+1}$ and elliptic modular forms of level $2$: Introduction

-Remark that the dimension of space of Jacobi-Eisenstein series is less than or equal to $1$ $($see Lemma~\ref{lem:dim_Eisenstein}$)$, and it is known that Jacobi-Eisenstein series is orthogonal to Jacobi cusp forms with respect to the Petersson scalar product $($see~\cite[Thm.
+Note that the dimension of the space of Jacobi--Eisenstein series is at most $1$ $($see Lemma~\ref{lem:dim_Eisenstein}$)$.
+Furthermore, it is well known that the Jacobi--Eisenstein series is orthogonal to the space of Jacobi cusp forms with respect to the Petersson scalar product $($see~\cite[Thm.
 4.1]{Mocanu_JN}$)$.